BRUHItsABunny/gOkHttp/README.md

 ## Todo

 * Built in HTTP3 support (as a switch)
-* Built in HLS downloader
+* Built in HLS downloader (with its own muxer)
-* Easier access to cookies
+* Redo cookies - and easier access to cookies
-* Better Unmarshalling, support for custom unmarshallers